deltea/searchlight/README.md

 # :flashlight: Searchlight (Not finished)

-Lighthouse, Inspired by [Hidden Folks](https://hiddenfolks.com/) in a exhibit of independent video games at [MoPop (Seattle)](https://www.mopop.org/)
+Lighthouse, Inspired by [Hidden Folks](https://hiddenfolks.com/) in an exhibit of independent video games at [MoPop (Seattle)](https://www.mopop.org/)

 **Live Demo:** [thcheetah777.github.io/searchlight](https://thcheetah777.github.io/searchlight/)

 ## Description

 Lighthouse is a bird's-eye view video game.
-The player has to track down of the listed targets in the dark, with only a short range flashlight.
+The player has to track down the listed targets in the dark, with only a short-range flashlight.
 The player can eat powerups to make his flashlight range wider.
 The player can also chop down trees to look behind them.

 ## Getting Started